ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 One of the goals for 2025 was to create more opportunities for people to engage with rOpenSci, especially first-time contributors.

-In 2025, this took shape through mini-hackathons designed to lower barriers to participation.
+In 2025, this took shape through [mini-hackathons](/blog/2025/01/24/coworking-hackathons/) designed to lower barriers to participation.
 These events combined practical contribution opportunities with mentoring and social connection, reinforcing the idea that open source work is collaborative and learned through doing.
 [We wrote a guide to share our lessons learned organizing this type of event](https://ftc-guide.ropensci.org).
 Revisiting these formats throughout the year helped emphasize that open source participation is not a one-off event, but an ongoing practice that grows with continued support.

 We also attend and support several other conferences and events _<TODO: add some links and stats of talks/tutorials/keynotes>_

 In 2026, we plan to continue organizing community calls in multiple human languages, co-working sessions, and mini-hackathons.
 If you want to collaborate in any of these spaces, please get in touch with us.
-We also hope to see you in some of the R, open science, and open source conferences around the world.
+We also hope to see you in some of the R, open science, and open source conferences around the world: follow our [events page](/events) and our [newsletter](/news) to learn which ones we will attend!

 ## What we learned